The difference between third person POV and Deep POV

 I believe a large part of the confusion comes from the use of “person” to describe POV.
 Grammatically speaking, “person” only refers to what pronouns you’re using.
 It’s not useful for describing POV.
 If I tell you a work is written in “third person” all you really know is that it uses he and she pronouns.

-Traditionally, “third person limited” referred to a sort of POV in which a character’s interior monologue was presented in his own voice, but the narrative was in a sort of generic narrator voice.
-This looked something like this:
+“Third person limited” is a viewpoint style in which the character’s interior monologue is presented in his their own voice, but the surrounding narrative is in a distinctive narrator voice.
+This looks something like this:

 One magnificent spring day, Mary Lou skipped home from kindergarten, utterly oblivious to her big brother hiding behind a bush.
 Wearing an ogreish mask, he leaped out, growling fiercely.
 She screamed and sprinted away, eager to evade the malefactor.
 She took refuge on the neighbor’s empty porch.
 How will I ever get home now, she wondered.

-I exaggerated for effect, but you can see a couple of elements that mark this out as what some call third person limited POV.
+I exaggerated for effect, but you can see the elements that mark this out as being in the viewpoint of a narrator.
 Some of the vocabulary, like magnificent and malefactor, are beyond a kindergartner.
 The thinker tag she wondered is the real tip-off that we’re not deep inside her head.
 We’ve also been shown information she can’t know—that her brother is hiding.
-This used to be acceptable.
-Most editors today, including me, would call that an omniscient slip.
-But back in the day, that is, way back in the ’80s when the textbook for my college creative writing class was written, third person limited implied two personas at work in the narrative: the author/narrator and the character.
-The narrator was permitted to see things beyond the character’s range of vision, as a movie camera might.
-These days, that’s Not Recommended.
+In character viewpoint, this would be flagged as a viewpoint slip.
+But in third person limited, two personas are at work in the narrative: the author/narrator and the character.
+The narrator can see things beyond the character’s range of vision, as a movie camera might.

-Third person limited looks a lot like omniscient, because they’re both written in—are you ready?—third person.
-You see the problem.
-The only real distinguishing factor between limited and omniscient is that limited usually reveals only one character’s thoughts per scene, but the omniscient narrator can share anyone’s thoughts at any time.
+Third person limited looks a lot like omniscient viewpoint, because they’re both written in using he and she pronouns.
+You see the problem—the only real distinguishing factor between limited and omniscient is that limited usually reveals only one character’s thoughts per scene, but the omniscient narrator can share the thoughts of multiple characters in one scene.

 Just to confuse things more, there’s also an “objective” POV, in which the generic narrator delivers only what is externally discernible, does not share anyone’s thoughts, and does not have a personality, snarky or otherwise.

-Deep POV eliminates the generic narrator, so the POV character essentially is the narrator.
-This requires showing only what the character knows, seeing things through the character’s eyes, and writing the narrative in the character’s own voice.
+Deep POV eliminates the generic narrator, so the viewpoint character essentially is the narrator.
+This requires showing only what the character knows, seeing things through the character’s eyes, and, most importantly, writing the narrative in the character’s own voice.

 Mary Lou skipped home from school, enjoying the sunny spring day.
 A giant ogre leaped out from behind a bush, growling fiercely.
 She screamed and ran away.
 A monster!
 A real monster right outside her own house.
 She hid on the neighbor’s empty porch.
 How would she ever get home now?

-You see that by putting her thought in the same person and tense as the narrative, we eliminate the need for setting the thoughts in a different typeface.
+You see that by putting her thought in the same person and tense as the narrative, we eliminate the need for italicizing the thoughts.

 Disclosure of Material Connection: Some of the links in the post above are affiliate links.
 This means if you click on the link and purchase the item, I will receive a pittance of a commission from Amazon.
 Regardless, I only recommend books I believe will be of value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”